-Spain’s Ministry for the Ecological Transition will host in Madrid 10-11 April Before the Blue COP, an event co-organized by the Because the Ocean initiative.
+The Because the Ocean Initiative will host in Madrid 10-11 April Before the Blue COP.

-The event will start on 10 April with an Opening Dialogue with Spain’s Minister for the Ecological Transition Teresa Ribera, and Chile’s Environment Minister and President of COP25 Carolina Schmidt, followed by a Special Address by HSH Prince Albert II of Monaco (video), and a Round Table discussion with Ambassador Peter Thomson, Special Envoy of the UN Secretary General for the Ocean; João Aguiar Machado, Director General of DG MARE, European Commission; Manuel Barange, Director of Fisheries and Agriculture, UN FAO; and Sebastien Treyer, CEO, Institute on Sustainable Development and International Relations (IDDRI).
+The event will start on 10 April with an Opening Dialogue with Spain’s Minister for the Ecological Transition Teresa Ribera, followed by a Special Address by HSH Prince Albert II of Monaco (video), and a Round Table discussion with Ambassador Peter Thomson, Special Envoy of the UN Secretary General for the Ocean; João Aguiar Machado, Director General of DG MARE, European Commission; Manuel Barange, Director of Fisheries and Agriculture, UN FAO; and Sebastien Treyer, CEO, Institute on Sustainable Development and International Relations (IDDRI).
 This entire session (10h30-13h00) will be open to registered members of the public, with a view to disseminating knowledge arising from the work undertaken under the aegis of the “Because the Ocean” initiative, and the opportunities provided by UNFCCC COP25 in Santiago, Chile.

 This will be followed by a two-days technical workshop (by invitation only) for experts, in both fields of ocean and climate to explore the inclusion of ocean elements in Nationally Determined Contributions (NDCs) under the Paris Agreement.